Booking Q3 2026 · 2 retainer slots open · Direct or via SI Paris ·Seoul

 The sequencing matters because phase three work done before phase two is wasted; you’re governing a broken architecture.
 And phase two work done before phase one is dangerous; you’re refactoring while active fires are burning.

-If the org has reached a state where the remediation scope is beyond what a standard project can address, the org health recovery service covers the architectural approach for distressed org situations specifically.
+When the remediation scope outgrows a standard project, the org health recovery service covers the architectural approach for distressed org situations specifically.
+(See also the complementary architecture review checklist for the structural integrity dimension.)

 Key Takeaways

-• Leading indicators (test coverage trends, Flow version ratios, API error rate trends) predict failure six to twelve months out; lagging indicators only confirm what already broke.
+• Track leading indicators (test coverage trend, Flow version ratio, API error rate trend, permission set growth rate).
+Lagging indicators only confirm what already broke.

 Book a Discovery Call